ansible-collections/community.windows/docs/community.windows.win_robocopy_module.rst

 -----

 .. note::
    - This is not a complete port of the :ref:`synchronize <synchronize_module>` module.
-Unlike the :ref:`synchronize <synchronize_module>` module this only performs the sync/copy on the remote machine, not from the master to the remote machine.
+Unlike the :ref:`synchronize <synchronize_module>` module this only performs the sync/copy on the remote machine, not from the Ansible controller to the remote machine.
    - This module does not currently support all Robocopy flags.